Thairo Estrada Player Props: Giants vs. Mets

-The San Francisco Giants and Thairo Estrada, who went 1-for-4 last time out, take on David Peterson and the New York Mets at Oracle Park, Saturday at 4:05 PM ET.
+After going 2-for-4 in his last game, Thairo Estrada and the San Francisco Giants take on the New York Mets (who will hand the ball to Tylor Megill) at 7:10 PM ET on Sunday.

-He had a one-hit performance in his most recent game (1-for-4) against the Mets.
+He racked up two hits (going 2-for-4) in his most recent game against the Mets.

 Thairo Estrada Game Info & Props vs. the Mets